ITIN – Important Facts You Need To Know About The Individual Taxpayer Identification Number

 Where Can I Get More Information About the ITIN or Help Filing Taxes?

-If you are an undocumented worker in the United States, it is important to understand that you must pay income taxes, as it a crime to not pay taxes on income that you make regardless of your immigration status.
-It is always a good idea to consult with a tax professional such as Tax Samaritan to assist you with filing a tax return, especially if you are not a legal resident of the United States, as it can be quite complicated to understand the United States tax code.
+If you are an undocumented worker in the US, it is important to understand that you must pay income taxes.
+It is a crime to not pay taxes on income that you make regardless of your immigration status.
+It is always a good idea to consult with a tax professional to assist you with filing a tax return.
+This is especially true if you are not a legal resident of the United States.
+The US tax code can be quite complex to understand.
 If you need more information about the Individual Taxpayer Identification Number or have questions about filing income taxes, please contact Tax Samaritan.